codecoms/codecoms.github.io/_posts/2016-01-10-Using-Docker-with-Jekyll.md

 Fortunately there is an official [Jekyll Docker Image](https://github.com/jekyll/docker) which really helps out with this.

-Trying to simplify this even more I wrote a small utility script called [bin/docker-run](https://github.com/codecoms/codecoms.github.io/tree/master/bin/docker-run) that we added into our repository which encapsulates this into a quick script we can run on any system with Docker installed.
+I took this idea and wrote a small utility script called [bin/docker-run](https://github.com/codecoms/codecoms.github.io/tree/master/bin/docker-run) that we added into our repository which encapsulates a set of Docker commands and options into a one-line utility we can run on any system with Docker installed to get a local copy of our blog up for review.

 I added in options to cache all the Gems locally under the standard `vendor/bundle` location so after you run the script the first time it